Villanova on Set - Applications Due 1/11

 - Beyond Ideas Committee: A committee of faculty and staff across campus that focuses on generating new ideas along the entrepreneurial process.

-- Curriculum: The ICE Center provides guidance and support for two undergraduate minor programs in entrepreneurship.
+- Curriculum: ICE provides guidance and support for two undergraduate minor programs in entrepreneurship.
 These intensive programs allow students to learn and understand the basics of generating ideas, finding opportunities, starting and managing an entrepreneurial venture.

 - ICE Certificate Program for Sophomores (ICE CaPS): A certificate program specifically designed for sophomore students based on the concepts of Innovation, Creativity, and Entrepreneurship.
 This program is open to all Villanova University undergraduate majors.